averykhoo/data-science-training-package/syllabus.md

 #   Syllabus

 *   converted from word doc (version 2019-11-05)
-*   "appreciate existence of" means that it is sufficient to know that it exists and roughly what it does, not necessary to know how or why it works
+*   "appreciate existence of" means:
+    *   know that it exists and roughly what it does
+    *   not necessary to know how or why it works

 ##  Foundation Module (1 week)
-### Topics

 *   Mathematics
     *   Basic linear algebra
     *   Basic probability and statistics (including Bayes’ Theorem)